ankitjamuar/CI-Boilerplate/README.md

   We generally have two branch one for production and one for development,  user will push to either of them and this flask app will pull the code and place it in appropriate folder.

-- Gunicorn: Webserver to serve the Git Listener and other python projects.
+- UWSGI: Webserver to serve the Git Listener and other python projects.

 - Supervisord: Process Manager to keep track of running process.